meg768/fado-pixels/README.md

 ### Autostart

-Edit the autostart file rc.local
+Edit the autostart file **rc.local**.

 ````bash
 sudo nano /etc/rc.local
 ````

-And add the following at the end of the file.
+And add the following at the end of the file but before the line "exit 0".

     cd /home/pi/neopixel-globe && node neopixel-globe.js server